MikeMitchellWebDev/gc_knobs/README.md

 <p>./gc_knobs  or  GOMEMLIMIT=250MiB GOGC=50 ./gc_knobs</p>
 <p>open browser to localhost:8000 </p>

+If you want to make bulk requests instead of using curl, you can also use the gc_knobs_client (see below)

 The app uses the go-git library and git repos (of your choice) that you have cloned to your computer.
 The app does not fetch them from github.

 For example,